 Asset renewal

 The ATC Asset Management Department is focused on the life cycle management of transmission assets.
-The objective is to ensure assets perform the required function in a sustainable manner while managing life cycle cost.
+The objective of the Asset Managers is to make direct and influential decisions to optimize the value of assets throughout the equipment lifecycle while providing safe, reliable, and cost-effective transmission service for all stakeholders.

-Coordination of design, commissioning, operation, maintenance and replacement strategy is crucial to achieve this objective.
+Coordination with planning, design, commissioning, operation, maintenance and replacement strategy is crucial to achieve this objective.
 Asset Renewal is the “replacement strategy” piece of the asset life cycle.
-Asset Renewal is driven by public and worker safety, regulatory compliance, reliability and operational performance.
+Asset Renewal is driven by public and worker safety, regulatory compliance, reliability, and operational performance.

 State of Existing Facilities